boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

 Spaces
   Define the dimension of the used variables, parameters and model outputs.
 This is the starting point for all problems and shown in the `spaces and points tutorial`_.
-  There it will be also explained, with what kind of objects the library stores and creates points.
+  The tutorial also covers the way the library stores and creates points.

 Domains
   Handle the creation of the underlying geometry of the problem.
 See: